 Battery, Electrical and Electronic Recycling for Schools, Colleges…

-Dublin schools, colleges and training organisations have the opportunity to recycle old and once valued electrical and electronic equipment over the coming month.
+As the days get longer and blue skies appear Dublin schools, colleges and training organisations have the opportunity to recycle old and once valued electrical, electronic and pure metal equipment.
 The service is offered free and is dedicated to reducing large amounts of waste electrical and electronic equipment (WEEE) which accumulates in classrooms, canteens, stores and labs over time.

 Recycle IT, is a community based social enterprise, offering a simple and efficient route to recycle disused electrical and electronic items.
 After collection, items are broken down and recovered materials are processed for use in the manufacture of new product.
 Your recycling helps sustain our organisation and create employment and training opportunities.